Columbia University School of Nursing: Academics

 The School of Nursing offers a number of degree programs for the training of Registered Nurses, Nurse Practitioners, Certified Nurse Midwives, Nurse Anesthetists, Clinical Nurse Leaders, and Nurse-Scientists.

 It offers a 15-month accelerated Master's Direct Entry (MDE) program for non-nurse college graduates.
 A Doctor of Nursing Practice (DNP) program for established Registered Nurses (Lateral-entry) or through their combined (MDE/DNP) seamless entry option, offering six Advanced Practice specialties: Adult-Gerontology Acute Care NP, Adult-Gerontology Primary Care NP, Family NP, Nurse-Midwifery, Pediatric-Primary Care NP, and Psychiatric-Mental Health NP.
-The school also offers a competitive Master of Science degree in Nurse Anesthesia, and a Master of Clinical Management and Leadership.
+The school also offers an entry-level Doctor of Nursing Practice (DNP) program specializing in nurse anesthesia, and a Master of Clinical Management and Leadership.
 A research-based Doctorate of Philosophy (Ph.D) degree is also offered, with research focus areas across the gamma of healthcare.

 The clinical-based Doctor of Nursing Practice (D.N.P.) degree was first developed by the school's faculty in 2004 as one of the first such programs in the nation.
 The additional competencies embodied in this degree were based on the experience and outcomes research of the clinical faculty.
 It is the first 'advanced practice' doctorate involving direct and comprehensive patient care of a panel of patients across sites and over time in the whole country.

 As clinical evidence is both built from and applied to practice, the School of Nursing provides its students with the Acute Care Nurse Practitioner (ACNP) program in order to achieve evidence-based practice(EBP).
 The ACNP program was reconfigured to incorporate both theoretical and practical skills to foster an approach to clinical care geared toward older adults and persons with disabilities.
 The 47-credit masters ACNP program consist of core courses, supporting sciences, and specialty courses.

 Core courses and supporting sciences for all nurse practitioners include physiology, pathophysiology, pharmacology, introduction to primary care, advanced physical assessment, genetics, health and social policy, and theory and research.